EmumbaOrg/docs-retail-solution-accelerator/docs/06-Deploy-Apps-on-Azure/index.md

 To deploy the updated app, follow the steps below:

-1. Open a new integrated terminal in Visual Studio Code.
+1. Depending on the deployment option you selected previously, open the integrated terminal in Visual Studio Code for dev container option or `sh/pwsh` terminal for local dev environment option.

-2. Ensure you are at the root of your repository.
+2. Navigate to the root directory of your repository.

 3. Execute this command to deploy your application with changes.